techno-disaster/Korona-Go/README.md

 ### CovidMate

-CovidMate gives you the correct and most recent global stats  Covid-19.
+CovidMate gives you the correct and most recent global stats of Covid-19.

 #### Tech Stack used